Columbia University in the City of New York PhD in Middle Eastern Semitic Languages

 The main focus area for this major is Middle/Near Eastern & Semitic Languages, Literatures, & Linguistics, Other.
 For more details on this concentration, visit its profile page.

 Middle Eastern Semitic Languages is a major offered under the foreign languages and linguistics program of study at Columbia University in the City of New York.
-We’ve gathered data and other essential information about the doctor’s degree program in Middle Eastern semitic Languages, such as diversity of students, how many students graduated in recent times, and more.
+We’ve pulled together some essential information you should know about the doctor’s degree program in Middle Eastern semitic Languages, including how many students graduate each year, the ethnic diversity of these students, whether or not the degree is offered online, and more.

 How Much Does a Doctorate in Middle Eastern Semitic Languages from Columbia Cost?